-A lodging service that provides overnight or short-term, accommodations to guests or visitors, usually including provision of breakfast are usually located in large residential structures that have been adapted for this use.
-For the purpose of this definition, bed and breakfasts are always owned and operated by the resident owner or resident manager of the structure, include no more that eight units, and accommodate each guest or visitor for not more that 7 consecutive days during any one-month period.
+A lodging service that provides overnight or short-term accommodations to guests or visitors, usually including provision of breakfast.
+Bed and breakfasts are usually located in large residential structures that have been adapted for this use.
+For the purpose of this definition, bed and breakfasts are always owned and operated by the resident owner or resident manager of the structure, include no more than eight (8) units, and accommodate each guest or visitor for no more than seven (7) consecutive days during any one (1) month period.